-Still, historians are fascinated with the question of why civilizations decline and, as in the case of the decline of the power of Rome and the setting of the sun on the British Empire, a large number of theories has been developed to account for the darkness that fell upon the Mycenaean Greeks.
-These theories are based variously on social, technological, economic, and even climatological causes.
-It is becoming increasingly clear that no
+Still, historians are fascinated with the question of why civilizations decline and, as in the case of the decline of the Roman Empire and the setting of the sun on the British Empire, a large number of theories has been developed to account for the darkness that fell upon the Mycenaean Greeks.
+These theories are based variously on social, technological, economic, and climatological causes.
+It is becoming increasingly clear that no one